netgen/ezpublish-community-sylius/README.md

 # NOTE: Deprecated repo

-This repo is deprecated in favor of https://github.com/netgen/ezplatform-sylius due to being based on now unsupported and pretty old version of eZ Publish.
-The new repo is based on current version of eZ Platform.
+This repo is deprecated in favor of https://github.com/netgen/ezplatform-sylius due to being based on now unsupported and pretty old version of eZ Publish and Sylius.
+The new repo is based on current versions of both eZ Platform and Sylius.

 # eZ Publish 5 and Sylius E-Commerce integration